1074661/reproducible-research_homework/README.md

 iii) I edited the script to make a reproducible simulation of Brownian motion and I committed the file and pushed it to my forked reproducible-research-homework repo.
 To give a reproducible simulation of Brownian motion, I added the set.seed() function to use an arbitrary random seed inside the random_walk function.

+iv) Edits to code performed for reproducibility.

-iv) ADD IMAGE to the README.md of the fork
+ADD IMAGE to the README.md of the fork

 #### Commit history